 Certainly, each improvement becomes part of the new standard.
 Consequently, this ensures that we collect all of the experience, tips and tricks of our people into our processes.

 Without standard work, your business is vulnerable to key staff leaving the business with all of their experience, tips and tricks leaving with them.

 8 Be Clear what is Important

 Next, the behaviours of leadership in a business will clearly re-enforce what is important in that business.
 The behaviours that are tolerated is what you will get, and that becomes your culture.

 First impressions in some businesses can clearly express what is tolerated without even saying a word.

 “Every organisation knows WHAT they do……some know HOW they do it but very few organisations know WHY they do what they do”

 Winning the hearts and minds of people in an organisation is usually based on a sense of purpose as opposed to the achievement of tasks.

-Ultimately, your clients decide the value of our organisation is decided by the clients or customers and what they are prepared to pay for.
+Ultimately, your clients decide the value of your organisation by what they are pay for your products or services.
 The customer experience will determine future repeat business and will go a long way to marketing your product or services.
 Our assessment of value should always be through the experience of the customer.

 You may be interested in applying Lean thinking to your business and putting these ideas into practice?